liatrio/openo11y.dev/docs/human-systems/delivery-metrics/leading-delivery-indicators.md

 Interpreting this metric is very contextual.
-Measuring an OpenSource Library that is used within production code may require a different number of contributors than a one-off POC of an internal repository.
+Measuring an OpenSource Library that is used within production code may require a different number of contributors than a one-off proof-of-concept (POC) of an internal repository.

 The below chart takes a view based on a couple common scenarios.